Program type:

 Request More Info

 An interdisciplinary minor in this growing field allows you to adjust your course work to best fit your field of interest.
-Because Peace Studies courses are offered in Political Science, Anthropology, Communications, Economics, History, and Sociology, a minor in Peace Studies is a perfect supplement to any undergraduate education.
+Because Conflict and Human Security courses are offered in Political Science, Anthropology, Communications, Economics, History, and Sociology, a minor in Peace Studies is a perfect supplement to any undergraduate education.

-The Peace Studies Program at UNT also offers several scholarships for students who minor in Peace Studies.
+The Conflict and Human Security Program at UNT also offers several scholarships for students who minor in Conflict and Human Security.
 Upon graduation, there are also a number of different options for Peace Studies graduates to pursue a career in the following areas:

 • employment in a foreign service